The HTTP Protocol

 ASP.NET MVC Dependency Injection & Testing

 Dependency Injection is the art of decoupling an object from its dependencies.
-Next to benefits like maintainability and
+Next to benefits like

 separation of concerns, it also makes testing a lot easier.
-In this module you will use dependency injection to create
+In this module you will use dependency injection to

 your first unit tests.